bchugg/stat-map/active statistical inference.md

 Most [[statistical inference]] assumes the data is somehow supplied to you (even in sequential settings; see [[sequential statistics]]).
 You are given data, and you are asked to estimate some parameter.

 But suppose we are in a [[supervised learning]] setting and you get to choose which data points to label.
-How should you label in them in order to help your inference (eg obtain smaller [[confidence intervals]])?
+How should you label them in order to help your inference (eg obtain smaller [[confidence intervals]])?
 Zrnic and Candes [introduce the framework](https://arxiv.org/abs/2403.03208) of active statistical inference to answer this question.

 Suppose we have data $(X_i,Y_i)_{i=1}^N$, where $Y_i$ is unobserved and $X_i$ is observed.
 We have a model $f$ which estimates $Y_i$ from $X_i$.
 The goal is to estimate $\theta^*$, the solution to an [[M-estimation]] problem:
 $$